 4. LET THEM BE SOCIALLY ACTIVE

 The need to be liked and accepted for a teenager is much more profound than for a forty year old with an established career and family.
 Teenagers feel a strong need to impress others, make friends and gain their approval.
 However, as it is with us, not all relationships have a positive impact on their life.
 Kids can’t immediately recognise when something is fundamentally wrong for them.
 We should encourage them to be socially active but also be interested in their social cycle.
-This will encourage them to open up and speak up when something negative happens that affects them emotional.
+This will encourage them to open up and speak up when something negative happens that affects them emotionally.

 5. BE THE EXAMPLE THEY FOLLOW